cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("actuar", priority = "core")` provides functions to compute value-at-risk and conditional tail expectation.
 - `r pkg("ActuarialM")` computes actuarial measures such as expected shortfall and value-at-risk using the Bell G family.
+- `r pkg("atRisk")` provides actuarial measures such as expected shortfall and value-at-risk using a non-parametric approach or a parametric fit (via Gaussian or skew-t distributions).

 ### Miscellaneous